openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 * [opencv_cmake.txt](opencv_cmake.txt)

 >**Note**:
-By default, these files already contain some parameters.
+By default, these files already contain some parameters for *Debug* build
 Do not override PATH/PREFIX options.
 This can break a build of package.

 ### Build stages